lalamove/blitzkrieg/README.md

  * Blitzkrieg makes API requests at a fixed rate.
  * The number of concurrent workers is configurable.
  * The worker API allows custom protocols or logic for how a target get's tested
- * Blitzkrieg builds a solid foundation for custom load testers.

 ## From source